-- 1. India is vast and diverse in terms of its physical and socio-cultural attributes. - 2.
-It is largely due to its vast geographical area, - 3.
-Environmental diversities and cultural pluralities that scholars often described it using two meaningful adjectives like the 'Indian-subcontinent' and the 'land of unity in diversity'.
+1. India is vast and diverse in terms of its physical and socio-cultural attributes.

+2.It is largely due to its vast geographical area,

-- 4. Its vastness in terms of natural attributes combined with its prolonged colonial past, continuing various forms of social discriminations. - 5.
-It has large population which have enhanced its vulnerability to natural disasters.
+3.Environmental diversities and cultural pluralities that scholars often described it using two meaningful adjectives like the 'Indian-subcontinent' and the 'land of unity in diversity'.
+4.Its vastness in terms of natural attributes combined with its prolonged colonial past, continuing various forms of social discriminations and also equally large population have enhanced its vulnerability to natural disasters.

+Earthquakes

-Earthquakes: Earthquakes are by far the most unpredictable and highly destructive of all the natural disasters.
-Earthquakes that are of tectonic origin have proved to be the most devastating and their area of influence is also quite large.
+Earthquakes are by far the most unpredictable and highly destructive of all the natural disasters.
+CAUSES OF EARTHQUAKES